If you ask Alex Chan about Lunar New Year, he invariably thinks about firecrackers.

-Sung also points to BBQ pork, duck with glutinous rice, and striped bass as other dishes that make their way on to most people’s Chinese New Year menus, whether at home or a restaurant.
+Sung also points to BBQ pork, duck with glutinous rice, and striped bass as other dishes that make their way on to most people’s Lunar New Year menus, whether at home or a restaurant.

 “Most restaurants have a New Year’s menu,” says Sung.
 “You have to special order that and something will be made for you.
 Most people in the west are unfamiliar with that kind of food, though.
 A Chinese family can come in and say ‘we want a 10 course dinner for New Year.’
 Then they have the sticky rice, the noodles, and all of the various dishes for the evening.”

-Unlike the Western version, Chinese New Year lasts for over two weeks, marked on the other end by the Lantern Festival, which celebrates the first full moon of the year.
+Unlike the Western version, Lunar New Year lasts for over two weeks, marked on the other end by the Lantern Festival, which celebrates the first full moon of the year.
 The food and fun continue over a 16-day period, but Chan says that New Years is when the bulk of the action takes place in terms of family feasting.

 “That’s actually the day when we eat vegetarian food,” says Chan, referring to a longstanding Buddhist custom.
 “I believe the reason is because the Chinese are traditionally a farming culture, and so it’s kind of a day in which we grant the animals a period in which they’re not eaten,” he chuckles.

-For Chan and his family, Chinese New Year is still an important part of their lives and not just for the food.
+For Chan and his family, Lunar New Year is still an important part of their lives and not just for the food.
 As a bachelor, Chan is also still often a recipient of red envelopes, the traditional gift of money inserted in ornate red envelopes and given to friends, relatives, or to kids and grown up children by their parents.

 “Since I’m not married I still get them from my siblings and my parents,” Chan notes “but as a kid that was often your income during the year.
 You could save it, but you could also gamble; where I grew up, Chinese New Year was the only time that kids would be allowed to gamble.
 For a lot of us this was the first taste of gambling we had.”